Best daily deals

 According to Sony, rebuilding the console storage database is a fix for those who encounter system feature issues or an uninstalled game icon on the home screen that won’t disappear.
 Rebuilding the database will recreate the list of all games and apps installed on your system.
 Theoretically, this step can also boost the loading speed of your device.
 More importantly, unlike the Initialize option on the PS4 and PS5, rebuilding the storage database will not delete any user data, games, or apps.

-Like defragmenting your disk on old Windows PCs, the database rebuild could take a few minutes or hours, depending on the size of your storage drive, how many items you have stored on the disk, or if your console has an SSD or hard drive installed.
-Generally, this process completes faster on the PS5 than on the PS4.
+Like defragmenting your disk on old Windows PCs, the database rebuild could take a few minutes or hours, depending on the size of your storage drive, how many items you have stored on the disk, and if your console has an SSD or hard drive installed.
+Generally, this process is completed faster on the PS5 than on the PS4.

 How to rebuild the database on a PS5